 Kelly Loeffler is an American businesswoman and politician.
-She served as a United States Senator from Georgia from 2020 to 2021.
-Since February 20, 2025, Loeffler has served as the 28th administrator of the Small Business Administration.
+She currently serves as the 28th Administrator of the Small Business Administration, beginning in February 2025.
+Prior to this role, Loeffler served as a United States Senator representing Georgia from 2020 to 2021.
 She is a member of the Republican Party.

 On November 27, 1970, Kelly Lynn Loeffler was born.

-In 1988, Kelly Loeffler graduated from Olympia High School in Stanford, Illinois, where she participated in marching band, cross-country, track, and basketball.
+In 1988, Kelly Loeffler graduated from Olympia High School in Stanford, Illinois.

-In 1992, Kelly Loeffler graduated from the University of Illinois at Urbana–Champaign's Gies College of Business with a Bachelor of Science in marketing.
+In 1992, Kelly Loeffler graduated with a Bachelor of Science in marketing from the University of Illinois at Urbana–Champaign’s Gies College of Business.

 In 1999, Kelly Loeffler graduated with a Master of Business Administration (MBA) in international finance and marketing from DePaul University’s Kellstadt Graduate School of Business.